Aherla

-The area features a number of historical sites and is part of the parish of Kilmurry in the Roman Catholic Diocese of Cork and Ross.
+The area has a number of historical sites and is part of the parish of Kilmurry in the Roman Catholic Diocese of Cork and Ross.
 Though the population of the village is predominantly Roman Catholic, it has a Church of Ireland church, but no Catholic church.

 Geography

 The village of An Eatharlach (The Glen) is situated in Kilbonane, Muskerry East, in south County Cork.
 It lies between Cork City and Macroom - each being approximately 20 km away.
 Cloughduv and Crookstown are 4 km and 6.5 km respectively to the west, Farran 3.5 km to the north and Killumney 5 km at the Cork and Ballincollig side.
 The village of Aherla sits between the hills that frame the Bride River valley.

 Notable people

 Notable residents from the area have included: